-The terms of all 10 of our directors are expiring at the 2019 annual meeting.
-All 10 of these directors are nominated for election as directors, with each nominee to hold office for a one-year term expiring at our 2020 annual meeting.
+The terms of all 11 of our incumbent directors are expiring at the 2020 annual meeting.
+All of these directors have been nominated for re-election as directors, with each nominee to hold office for a one-year term expiring at our 2021 annual meeting.
 Each director who is elected by our stockholders will hold office until his or her successor has been elected and qualified or until the director's earlier death, resignation or removal.
-All of the nominees standing for election are listed on pages 8 to 17, with brief biographies.
+All of the nominees standing for election are listed on pages 9 to 19, with brief biographies.

 All of the nominees for election have consented to being named in this proxy statement and to serve if elected.
-If, for any reason, any of the nominees cannot be a candidate for election at the annual meeting, the proxies will be voted for substitute nominees designated by the board unless it has reduced its membership prior to the annual meeting.
-The board does not anticipate that any of the nominees will be unavailable to serve if elected.
-If elected, the nominees will hold office until the 2020 annual meeting of stockholders and until their successors have been elected and have qualified.
+If, for any reason, any of the nominees cannot be a candidate for election at the annual meeting, the proxies will be voted for substitute nominees designated by the board unless the board chooses to reduce the number of authorized directors.